EliasTRuud/FYS3155/README.md

 The algorithms are coded into different files:

-1. NeuralNetwork.py -
+1. NeuralNetwork.py - Contains the class Layer and NeuralNetwork.

-2. functions.py -
+2. functions.py - Contains all the code for the different activation functions.
+As well as FrankeFunction() and scale() which scales the features and targets.

-3. genResults.py -
+3. genResults.py - Includes funtions for gridsearch and plotting various figures for regression, classification and  logistic regression.

-4. GradDescent.py -
+4. GradDescent.py - Code for various gradient descent with different optimizers.
+Additionally plotting for the gridsearc.